abougouffa/minemacs/docs/README.md

 packages.

 > [!IMPORTANT]
-> Please note that I'm using a fresh Emacs 29 built from source on a Manjaro
+> Please note that I'm using a fresh Emacs 29 built from source mainly on a
-> Linux system.
-I have enabled basic [Github CI actions](https://github.com/abougouffa/minemacs/actions) to automatically test
+> Manjaro Linux and a quite old Debian systems.
+I have enabled basic [Github CI
-> running Emacs 28, 29 and a fresh 30 build on [Ubuntu Linux](https://github.com/abougouffa/minemacs/actions/workflows/ci-linux.yaml) and [MacOS](https://github.com/abougouffa/minemacs/actions/workflows/ci-macos.yaml) and Emacs
+> actions](https://github.com/abougouffa/minemacs/actions) to automatically test running Emacs 28, 29 and a 30 builds on [Ubuntu
-> 28 on [Windows](https://github.com/abougouffa/minemacs/actions/workflows/ci-windows.yaml).
-These actions ensure that MinEmacs is "runnable"; with all
+> Linux](https://github.com/abougouffa/minemacs/actions/workflows/ci-linux.yaml) and [MacOS](https://github.com/abougouffa/minemacs/actions/workflows/ci-macos.yaml) and Emacs 29 on [Windows](https://github.com/abougouffa/minemacs/actions/workflows/ci-windows.yaml).
+These actions ensure that MinEmacs is
-> modules enabled on these systems.
-However, more testing should be done to
+> "runnable" on these systems; with all modules enabled.
+However, more testing
-> validate the configuration on systems other than Linux.
+> should be done to validate the configuration on systems other than Linux.
 >
 > I'm trying to support at least Emacs 28.1, so [I back port some of the new
 > functions/macros I use to Emacs 28](/core/backports/).
-Furthermore, for Emacs 28 and earlier,
+Furthermore, MinEmacs includes the
-> MinEmacs includes the `me-compat` module which loads the `compat` package at early
+> `me-compat` module which loads the `compat` package at early stage (just after
-> stage (just after bootstrapping `straight` and `use-package`), this can facilitate
+> bootstrapping `straight` and `use-package`), this can facilitate porting MinEmacs
-> porting MinEmacs to earlier Emacs versions.
-However, I've never tested
+> to earlier Emacs versions.
+However, I've never tested MinEmacs with versions
-> MinEmacs with versions earlier than 28.1, and I don't plan to do so!
+> earlier than 28.1, and I don't plan to do so!

 ## Customization